engr101staff/engr101matlab/_sources/statistics_and_simulation/ex/error_bar_plots.in.rst

 - Turn the grid on

 .. hint::
-  You just have to change a few things in the AnalyzeNewBatteries.m file.
+  You just have to change a few things in the :file:`AnalyzeNewBatteries.m` file.
 Most of the code to implement the algorithm is already there because we already wrote the code when we analyzed the original set of batteries.
 We're doing the same analysis, just on a different set of data, so we shouldn't have to change too much.

-Check to see if your plot matches this one (the shape of the plot might be different, but that's okay):
+Check to see if your plot matches this one:

 .. figure:: img/NewBatteryPerformance.png
   :width: 450